Qwesiongit/4git/README.md

 # 4git
-A file to start things in git local
+A file to start things in git local.This is to try git to github.